-- current score recording the users' achieved score as progressing in the game; - user answer selection defining if the correct answer was spotted immediately, after one wrong selection, or after two wrong selections; - final score defining the final achievement level and badge assignment; - current scene indicating the scene the user is viewing at a time; - current path selection defining the next path choices that should be revealed; - current path options defining the available path options; - time spent till spotting Fountain with Human assisted navigation; - time spent till spotting Fountain with UI assisted navigation; - time spent till spotting Fountain with No navigation support.
+- Current score-recording the users' achieved score as progressing in the game; - User answer selection-defining if the correct answer was spotted immediately, after one wrong selection or after two wrong selections; - Final score-defining the final achievement level and badge assignment; - Current scene-indicating the scene the user is viewing at a time: - Current path selection-defining the next path choices that should be revealed; - Current path options-defining the available path options; - Time spent until spotting fountain with human-assisted navigation; - Time spent until spotting fountain with UI-assisted navigation; - Time spent until spotting fountain with no navigation support.

-4.3 Immersive video interactive scenes design
+4.3 Immersive video interactive scene design

-The 360° immersive video Historic Rethymno virtual tour application was designed to serve a set of test scenarios that allow the evaluation and comparative study of different design techniques.
+The 360° immersive video historic Rethymno virtual tour application was designed to serve a set of test scenarios that allow the evaluation and comparative study of different design techniques.
 Those scenarios were running at each of the six different scenes of the interactive storytelling tour experience.